sdondley/ClimateChangeChat/about.md

         * There are way too many idiots these days
     * Email: s@dondley.com
     * [My older website](https://steve.dondley.com/)
-        * the content there will soon be subsumed into this one
+        * the content there will eventually get migrated into this one
         * also uses vimwiki/markdown
         * uses jekyll framework
         * looks nice, but framework was too convoluted and confusing and a pain to keep upgraded